vinterskogen/laravel-uploaded-image/docs/installation.md

 **Note**:

-- Intervention Image library requires GD library or Imagick PHP extension Check if you have installed at least one of then.
+- Intervention Image library requires GD library or Imagick PHP extension - check if you have installed at least one of then.
-- GD is used by Intervention Image driver for image handling by default.
+- GD is used by Intervention Image as a driver for image handling by default.
 - Imagick support is also provided - check the Intervention Image's [documentation](http://image.intervention.io/getting_started/configuration) if you want to enable it.